GZ30eee/QR-Code-Generator/README.md

 - **User-Friendly Interface:** The application provides an intuitive and user-friendly interface, making it easy for anyone to generate QR codes quickly.

-- **Customization Options:** Customize your QR codes by adjusting parameters such as size, color, and error correction level to meet your specific requirements.

 - **Cross-Browser Compatibility:** The application is designed to work seamlessly across different web browsers, ensuring a consistent experience for all users.

 ## Technologies Used